 You might find it helpful to print this checklist or to download it as a PDF for ease of reference throughout the setup process.
+You don't need to finish every task on the checklist prior to launching your store.
+To make sure your store is ready for launch, begin with Before you start then follow the initial setup guide to completion.

 Before you start